Victoran0/pearonblu_asst_AI_agent/README.md

 This is an AI Agent Chatbot built with Langchain, Langgraph, Llama 3 via Groq API, Chroma Vector Database, Google Embedding Model and Django Rest Framework.
+_Switch to the backend branch to view the backend_

 ## Description